K1 Visa Joint Sponsor

 The joint sponsor’s residence location is not a determining factor in the sponsorship process.

-Yes, a K1 visa holder can use a joint sponsor after marriage to adjust their status to that of a permanent resident in the United States.
+Yes, a K1 visa holder can use a joint co- sponsor after marriage in order to adjust their status leading to a legal permanent resident in the United States.

 The K1 visa, also known as the fiancé visa, allows the foreign fiancé of a U.S. citizen to enter the country for the purpose of getting married.